-According to the World Cancer Research Fund, breast cancer is the most common cancer in women worldwide, and the second most common cancer overall, with more than two million new cases diagnosed worldwide in 2018.
-Approximately 40 million mammography procedures were performed in the United States in 2019.
+According to the World Cancer Research Fund, breast cancer is the most common cancer in women worldwide, and the second most common cancer overall, with more than two million new cases diagnosed worldwide in 2020.
+Approximately 39 million mammography procedures were performed in the United States in 2020.
 Although mammography is the most effective method for early detection of breast cancer, studies have shown that an estimated 20% or more of all breast cancers go undetected in the screening stage.
 The American Cancer Society estimates that, overall, screening mammograms do not find approximately one in five breast cancers.

-Observational errors are responsible for more than half of cancers missed, but artificial intelligence ("AI") and computer-aided detection ("CAD"), have been proven to reduce the risk of observational errors in mammography.
-These workflow solutions use sophisticated algorithms designed to rapidly and accurately analyze image data and mark suspicious areas in the image that may warrant a second look or possibly contain a significant abnormality. iCAD's technology has potential applications to aid in the diagnosis of many types of cancer.
+Observational errors are responsible for more than half of cancers missed, but artificial intelligence ("AI") and computer-aided detection ("CAD") have been proven to reduce the risk of observational errors in mammography.
+These cancer detection solutions can improve interpretation workflow by using sophisticated deep learning artificial-intelligence algorithms designed to rapidly and accurately analyze image data and mark suspicious areas in the image that may warrant a second look or possibly contain a significant abnormality. iCAD's technology has potential applications to aid in the diagnosis of many types of cancer.

-In the U.S., digital breast tomosynthesis ("DBT") is rapidly replacing full-field digital mammography ("FFDM") in breast cancer screening due to its clinical value in cancer detection.
-However, DBT presents significant workflow challenges to radiologists who face the additional workload and time required to accurately read the extensive amounts of data contained in DBT cases.
-Further, as incidence rates of cancer continue to rise, it is becoming increasingly important to find cancer sconer, optimize radiology workflow and reduce unnecessary recalls resulting from false positives. iCAD's technology has the potential to address each of these challenges.
+In the United States, digital breast tomosynthesis ("DBT") is rapidly replacing full-field digital mammography ("FFDM") in breast cancer screening due to its clinical value in cancer detection.
+However, DBT presents significant workflow challenges to radiologists who face the additional workload and time required to accurately read the extensive amount of increased image data contained in DBT cases.
+Further, as incidence rates of cancer continue to rise, it is becoming increasingly important to find cancer sooner, optimize radiology workflow and reduce unnecessary recalls resulting from false positives. iCAD's technology has the potential to address each of these challenges.

-The Company offers a variety of AI, CAD, and breast density assessment solutions for use with mammography, breast tomosynthesis, and Computed Tomography ("CT") imaging, at both the detection and diagnosis stages of the cancer care cycle.
-These products have the potential to help radiologists better detect cancer and improve workflow efficiency.
-The Company completed development of a DBT cancer detection and workflow solution built on AI in 2015 and launched the product in the European market in April 2016, in Canada in June 2016, and in the U.S. after U.S. Food and Drug Administration ("FDA") Pre-Market Approval in April 2017.
-The Company also developed a breast density assessment product for tomosynthesis that assesses breast density using 2D FFDM and 2D synthetic images that are generated from 3D tomosynthesis datasets.
+The Company offers a variety of AI, CAD, and breast density and risk assessment solutions for use with mammography, breast tomosynthesis, and Computed Tomography ("CT") imaging, at both the detection and diagnosis stages of the cancer care cycle.
+These products have the potential to help healthcare providers better detect cancer and improve workflow efficiency.
+The Company completed development of a DBT cancer detection and workflow solution built on AI using deep learning in 2015 and launched the product in the European market in April 2016, in Canada in June 2016, and in the United States after U.S. Food and Drug Administration ("FDA") premarket approval in April 2017.
+The Company also developed a breast density assessment product for tomosynthesis that assesses breast density using 2D synthetic images that are generated from 3D tomosynthesis datasets.
 The Company's 2D FFDM breast density solution received FDA 510(k) clearance in December 2013 and the Company added 2D synthetic image support in December 2018.